-Performance evaluation covers many of the areas previously featured in Clause 8 of the 2008 version.
+Performance evaluation covers many of the areas featured in Clause 8 of the previous version.
+On time delivery performance is added as an input to Management Review; identified risks is an output.

 Requirements for monitoring, measurement, analysis and evaluation are covered and you will need to consider what needs to be measured, methods employed, when data should be analysed and reported on and at what intervals.
-Documented information that provides evidence of this must be retained
+Documented information that provides evidence of this must be retained.